-The patient will be administered either general or local anaesthesia.
-The choice of anaesthesia depends on the initial septoplasty surgery examination.
-Once the anaesthesia kicks in, the surgeon will create small incisions inside the nose and proceed to trim, replace and reposition the cartilage or bone, effectively straightening the deviated septum.
-At this point the doctor can also perform a turbinate reduction procedure, which can improve breathing.
+The patient will be administered either general or local anesthesia.
+The choice of anesthesia depends on the initial septoplasty surgery examination.
+Once the anesthesia kicks in, the surgeon will create small incisions inside the nose and proceed to trim, replace and reposition the cartilage or bone, effectively straightening the deviated septum.
+At this point, the doctor can also perform a turbinate reduction procedure, which can improve breathing.
 Small silicone septoplasty splints may be inserted inside the nostrils in order to support the new septum shape.
 The surgeon may also use packing inside the nose in order to prevent or reduce bleeding during the septoplasty recovery period.

 Patient may spend one night in hospital

 Back to Sports

 Duration of Operation

 Back to Work

 The septoplasty recovery period lasts anywhere between 2 and 4 weeks.
 The patient should avoid physical activities such as jogging, aerobics or any type of sport for the first two weeks.
 This is done in order to avoid potential bleeding.
 The patient shouldn’t blow his nose during the recovery period.
 Sleeping in a position where the head is elevated is recommended during this period as well.